Modify the audio output of the BluOS Player by adjusting the audio settings in the BluOS Controller App.

 - Select the BluOS Player’s context menu (3 dots) and select Audio Settings to display the menu options.

-The Audio Settings menu options vary depending on the model of the BluOS Player.
+Note: The Audio Settings menu options vary depending on the model of the BluOS Player.

 The BluOS Player has three separate configurable profiles.
 By adjusting settings within these listening modes, you can create a listening profile for TV, Music, and Movie that you can quickly select to enjoy different listening experiences.